 Ralph’s insurance company declined his claim after his touring caravan was stolen from its winter storage site.
-The insurer said that Ralph hadn’t complied with the security conditions on his policy as he hadn’t fitted a wheel clamp to both axles.
+The insurer said Ralph hadn’t complied with the security conditions on his policy as he hadn’t fitted a wheel clamp to both axles.

 How we helped

 We checked the terms of his policy, which clearly explained that the caravan needed a wheel clamp fitted to each axle if it was left unattended.

 The investigator’s report included a statement from the site owner confirming that he’d fitted a single clamp when he put the caravan into the storage site.
 Ralph also confirmed that he’d supplied the site owner with the single wheel clamp.
 However, the caravan had twin axles.

 We looked at whether there was any evidence to show that Ralph’s caravan had been targeted.
 We found that other caravans had similar security in place and his was the nearest to the thieves’ entry and exit from the site.
 Because of this, we thought it unlikely it had been specifically targeted.